garabedium/text-twister/README.md

 - If you control + a, command + a and clear the input, you'll be "locked out", those letters won't be available.

 ## Roadmap / Bugs
+[] - API: Can't split undefined (line:69)
+[] - Case: control/command + a + backspace: letters removed and never added back
+	-- Check if input is blank.
+[] - API: error handling
+[X] - If a word is solved, reset removed letters

+## Roadmap
+[] - Game: Levels: Advance automatically to next level if you solve a 6 letter word [] - Sort solved words
 [X] - Validation: Select words that are only a-z: no periods, dashes, accents, capital letters etc [X] - Validation: Remove letters from scrambled word that have already been taken [X] - Game: Award points based on word size.
 [X] - Game: Set 90 second timer
-[X] - Remove six letter word from dictionary if solved [] - Game: Levels: Advance automatically to next level if you solve a 6 letter word [X] - UI: Feedback if string isn't a valid word
+[X] - Remove six letter word from dictionary if solved [X] - UI: Feedback if string isn't a valid word
-[X] - If a word is solved, reset removed letters

 ## APIs
 [Pearson Dictionary API](http://developer.pearson.com/apis/dictionaries)